normanzb/ctor/README.md

 Ctor.JS
 =======

-The constructor of constructor for Javascript.
+The constructor's constructor for Javascript.

 Usage
 ----------------------